gabriellemalate/MoodMemory/README.md

 - Welcome Page
 - Mood Home Page / New Log - mood
 - Mood Logs
-- Mood Maps *the map itself may not be made dynamic by time of submission. i've never done a chart via code before*
+- Mood Maps

 ### Mockups
-**note** the blocks with ***yellow*** background colors are not meant to be functional or fully so for this project submission completion.
-These components are there for display of what's to come soon after bootcamp.
+**note** the blocks with ***yellow*** background colors were not meant to be functional for the prototype demo but are gradually becoming functional for deployment!
-*this reminder will be noted by a legend within the mockups as well*

 #### Welcome Page
 ![](welcome.png)